ResearchComputing/Documentation/docs/software/python.md

   - /projects/$USER/software/anaconda/envs
 ```

 ...then save and exit the file.
-You won't need to perform this step again -- it's permanent unless you change _pkgs_dirs_ by editing _~/.condarc_ again.
+You won't need to perform this step again -- it's permanent unless you modify _~/.condarc_ later.

 Note that there are lots of other things you can customize using the [~/.condarc file](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html).

-### Activate the CURC Anaconda environment
+#### Activate the CURC Anaconda environment:

-#### Type the following to activate anaconda3:

 ```
 [johndoe@shas0137 ~]$ source /curc/sw/anaconda3/latest
 ```

 ___note__: The command above activates the base envioronment for python3, which as of 2020 is the only supported python standard.
-For users requiring legacy python2, you can still use anaconda3 to create a custom environment with the python2.X version of your choice, per the steps below._
+For users requiring legacy python2, you can still use conda to create a custom environment with the python2.X version of your choice, per the steps below._

 You will know that you have properly activated the environment because you should see _`(base)`_ in front of your prompt.
 E.g.: